Scripture Reference:

 The Story:

-Jesus had some very good friends named Mary, Martha and Lazarus.
-Mary, Martha and Lazarus were brothers and sisters.
+Brother and sisters Mary, Martha and Lazarus were good friends to Jesus.
 They lived in the town of Bethany.
-Jesus liked to go to Bethany and visit his friends.
+Jesus liked to go to Bethany and visit His friends.

 One time, when Jesus was far away preaching about God, Lazarus got sick.
 Mary and Martha were very worried about their brother.
 They thought he might die.